 “Who gets too much feedback at work?” asks a facilitator at a conference about employee engagement.
-The room is silent.

 It’s a common sentiment shared by both managers and employees alike – workplace feedback is in short supply and this is a problem.

-In a study conducted by the Corporate Leadership Council (2003) results found that employees who received feedback from their manager on a consistent basis, that was both fair and accurate, performed up to 40% better than the counterparts who didn’t receive any feedback on their performance over a set period of time.
+In a study conducted by the Corporate Leadership Council (2003) results found that employees who received feedback from their manager on a consistent basis, that was both fair and accurate, performed up to 40% better than their counterparts who didn’t receive any feedback on their performance over a set period of time.

 What is feedback?

 Feedback is information about past behaviour, given in the present, with the hope of influencing future behaviour by choice.
 When done effectively it can improve results and strengthen relationships.

 In a work context, feedback is an essential element for everyone.
 Giving feedback on work performance is part of every manager’s job.
 It lets people know where they are and where to go in terms of expectations and goals – encouraging and guiding people back on track toward successful performance.